otm/svg.math.js/README.md

 ```

 #### Arguments:
-1. svg - (*numeric*) The SVG to draw on.
-If null it will remove the itself from SVG.
+1. svg - (*object*) The SVG to draw on.
+If null, the point will remove itself from the SVG.
-2. options - (*object*, optional) Options for the circle, takes same attributes as a normal circle.
+2. attr - (*object*, optional) Options (attributes) for the circle, takes same attributes as a normal circle.

 #### Returns:
 * (*Point*) It will return itself.